 The VMTH provides \$800/year to each resident to support educational activities.
-In addition, Anesthesia residents currently receive a generous \$1000/year private donation, although this renewal of this funding is not guaranteed.
+In addition, Anesthesia residents currently receive a generous \$1000/year private donation, although renewal of this funding is not guaranteed.
 It is your responsibility to manage educational funds well.
 Funds are typically used to attend conferences, but the VMTH money can also be used to partly support expenses related to the certifying examination.
 All expenses will need approval by the Service Chief; if you have any doubt that an expense is permissible or that it may not be approved, please consult with the Service Chief prior to spending the money, as if the expense does not get approved, you will be responsible for the payment.
 The Anesthesiology Service will cover expenses related to core and approved elective outside rotations separately from the support provided by the VMTH and the private donor.
+The university is strict about how travel and accommodation expenses are reported for reimbursement.
+Please refer to the general House Officer information guide for more information on this BEFORE making any travel arrangements or spending money.